Johns Hopkins student team places second in Raymond James cybersecurity competition

 “It turned out to be one of the most unforgettable experiences of my life,” he said.
 “It felt like a roller coaster, going from the lower ranks to securing second place by the end of the event.
 Thanks to our team’s strong collaboration and indomitable spirit, we made it happen.
 I’m proud and honored to have achieved such a great outcome on behalf of the Information Security Institute at JHU.”

-A team from the University of Central Florida finished first, and Purdue University came in third place.
+A team from the University of South Florida finished first, and Purdue University came in third place.

 Categories: